JustKiddingCode/arpoc/docs/concepts/ac_hierarchy.rst

    remove oidcproxy.plugins.obl_loggers.LogSuccessful
    remove oidcproxy.special_pages.Userinfo

-In the evaluation process of a policy or a policy set `A`,the conflict resolver of `A` gets notified each time an ac entity contained in `A` finished its evaluation process.
+In the evaluation process of a policy or a policy set `A`, the conflict resolver of `A` gets notified each time an ac entity contained in `A` finished its evaluation process.
 The conflict resolution is called with the entity id and the result of the evaluation.
-It can then decide if the evaluation process must carry on or the result will not change with other evaluation.
+It can then decide if the evaluation process must continue or the result is fixed, i.e. will not change with further evaluation.

-We use two conflict resolution algorithm: `ANY` and `AND`.

-The `ANY` algorithm evaluates to `GRANT` as soon as any of the contained ac entities evaluated to `GRANT`.
-After the first `GRANT` is transmitted to the conflict resolution, `check_break` will return `True` and `get_result` will return `GRANT`.
-If none of the ac entity evaluated to `DENY` or `GRANT`, the conflict resolution will return `None`.
-If no ac entity evaluated to `GRANT` but at least one entity evaluated to `DENY`, `DENY` is returend.

-The `AND` algorithm evalutes to `GRANT` only if at least one of the contained ac entities evaluated to `GRANT` and every other entity evaluated to `GRANT` or  `None`.
-After the first `DENY` is transmitted to the conflict resolution, `check_break` will return `True` and `get_result` returns `DENY`.

 Evaluation Process
 ==================

+Each service specifies a policy set which is evaluated in order to decide if access is granted or denied.
+We start at the bottom of the hierarchy, the rules, continue with policies and end with policy sets.

+The process of evaluation of a rule R is as follows:

+#.
+Check the target specifier.
+If False, abort
+#.
+Check condition specifier.
+If True return Effect, else return the inverse of Effect.

+The process of evaluation of a policy P is as follows:

+#.
+Check the target specifier.
+If False, abort
+#.
+For every rule R contained in P: Evaluate R.
+#.
+Let `Res` be the list of results of every rule R in P:
+   Run the conflict resolution A specified with `Res` and get result for policy P.

 The process of evaluation of a policy set A is as follows: